Skip to main content

 Overview

-Triggers enable event-driven automation in Kaireon.
+Triggers enable event-driven automation in KaireonAI.
 When a customer event occurs — a transaction, a profile update, a behavioral signal — a trigger can automatically enroll the customer in a journey, fire a real-time recommendation, call an external webhook, or update customer attributes.

 How Triggers Work